 Credible is unique in that they aren’t technically a refinancing lender.
 Instead, they’re a marketplace where you can shop and compare multiple lenders at once.

-Depending on your loan balance, Student Loan Planner readers could earn a Credible bonus of $100 to $750.
+Depending on your loan balance, Student Loan Planner readers could earn a Credible bonus of up to $1,000.

 Here’s what you can earn based on how much you refinance with Credible: